rohan-paul/monsterapi_test/README.md

 To access Monster Deploy Beta:

 Step 1: Sign up on MonsterAPI platform.
-Step 2: Apply for Monster Deploy Beta here.
+Step 2: Apply for Monster Deploy Beta.
 Use your organization/business email for free 30K credits.

 =================================